jon-harper/OmniBox/Panels/Rear Panel/readme.md

 These have a large cutout for wiring to pass through.
 They come with two options:

-- USB Panel Mount type (None, USB A, or USB C)
+- USB Panel Mount type (None, USB B, or USB C)
 - With or without 60mm fan cutout

 You can find the generic panels in the `Panels/Rear Panels/Generic` folders.
 Each combination of USB and fan is present as a subfolder (e.g., `USB C, No Fan`).